File information

 These are varied and are entirely influenced by player choice, background, and factional allegiance.
 Not all are positive, so beware!

 • Constellation Stipend - Captains piloting the Frontier can travel for free on Constellation’s dime below a certain player level.
-This should smooth out the early game economy considerably.
+As Sarah says, getting a free room and ship is a pretty good deal.

 • Jemison Independent Pilot’s Grant - Captains that are unaffiliated with any of the game’s major factions receive a grant from the UC government to offset their travel costs until they have acclimated to the space economy.

-The maintenance system has gone through a few overhauls and is now fully integrated with all other systems.
-Put simply, travel will slowly accumulate 'wear-and-tear' to simulate systems damage taken from regular use.
-Whenever you make port or dock with a consumer-facing starstation, there is a chance you will incur a slight cost for maintenance, which will remove some of this simulated damage.
+Travel will slowly accumulate ‘wear-and-tear’ to simulate systems damage taken from regular use.
+Whenever you make port, there is a chance you will incur a slight cost for maintenance, which will remove some of this simulated damage.
 Maintenance is performed for free at your Outposts and certain unique starstations.

 Skill and Ship Checks